 Twinkle Khanna reveals her best clothing option for a busy day

-Mumbai: Actress-turned-author Twinkle Khanna has revealed her favourite clothing option for a busy day.
-As her outfit of the day on Tuesday, Twinkle...
+Actress-turned-author Twinkle Khanna has revealed her favourite clothing option for a busy day.
+As her outfit of the day on Tuesday, Twinkle opted...

 As her outfit of the day on Tuesday, Twinkle opted for a beautiful green saree with a dark green border and a matching blouse.
 Her desi ensemble was tied up with huge earrings, a red bindi, some complementary makeup, and a low bun.